thousandbrainsproject/tbp.floppy/docs/user_guide/index.md

 - Aggregated statistics across multiple files

 This static analysis complements the runtime FLOP counting by helping identify where FLOPs might occur in the codebase, even before execution.

+Note: The static analysis tool only identifies potential locations of FLOP operations - it does not automatically implement FLOP counting for these operations.
+Users of the library are responsible for implementing FLOP counting for any functions identified by the static analysis that aren't already covered in the codebase.
+This can be done either by implementing the counting directly or by creating a PR/issue to request coverage of the operation.